Frequently asked questions about using DiGiCo consoles

 Some DiGiCo flight-cases have a mounting for VESA monitor (or other equipment) brackets.
 You can usually get these from office equipment or AV suppliers.

 SD7 cases are provided with 3/8″ UNC stud x 38 mm clearance hole (for large elbow type arms)

 SD9 and other console cases are provided with M10 stud x 36 mm clearance hole.

-The DiGiCo website allows users to download SD console offline software and the SD Convert program.
+As of Version V1143 the DiGiCo website allows users to download SD console software, offline software and the SD Convert program.

-For SD console software, please contact your local dealer / distributor.
+For Earlier versions of SD console software, please contact your local dealer / distributor.

 Note that S Series Console software is available for download in the support section of the website.

 The simplest way to determine what you need is to the refer to Technical Note 247 available elsewhere on the website.